 The following identifies the required forms, documents and support material which are part of your application package.
-Complete the online application (see page 5), upload all attachments, and print two hardcopies (1 original, 1 copy) to be sent in by mail.
-Hardcopies should be bound with a binder clip only and all pages should be printed on $8\frac{1}{2}$ x 11 inch paper.
-Compile your application package in the order specified on the "CHECKLIST FOR WHAT TO SUBMIT" (Appendix A).
+Submit a total of six (6) sets of all materials (one original, marked as "ORIGINAL," plus five copies).
+Compile your application package in the order specified on the "CHECKLIST FOR WHAT TO SUBMIT."
+(Appendix A).